What is The Meaning Of The Face Dove Line Drawing By Picasso?

 By working through the above elements of the Face Dove line drawing, we have come to the evaluation of what this artwork means.

-All in which symbolize calmness, serenity, and happiness.
+All of these symbolize calmness, serenity, and happiness.

-With the main subject in this drawing being the Dove, the elements, and the items in the artwork all match to one meaning of this drawing.
+With the main subject in this drawing being the dove, the elements, and the items in the artwork all match one meaning of this drawing.